Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Welfare maximization at Nash equilibrium

 We propose a two-phase algorithm given by \Cref{algo:2-phase}.
 The algorithm, in the first phase, incentivizes the agents to contribute $s^{\max}$, and in the second phase, converges to $\wopt$.
 Note that in the first phase of \Cref{algo:2-phase}, every agent runs a gradient ascent step.
 Thanks to the increasing utility property (Lemma~\ref{lem:incr_utility}), we have an increasing sequence of $s_i^t$ for all $i \in N$.
 Moreover, from the definition of $[g(w^0,s^t,\mu^t)]_i$ it is ensured that $s_i^{\max}$ is the fixed point of this gradient ascent update.
 Hence after a finite number of iterations, every agent reaches $s_i^{\max}$.
 Note that in this phase the model parameter $w^0$ remains unchanged.

 In the second phase of the algorithm, we update the model parameter $w^t$.
-Note that since all the agents contribute the maximum amount of data they own, this phase is simply \emph{pure} federated learning (without incentive design).
-As such, each agent now computes the local gradient $d_i^{t+1}$ and sends it to the center.
-The center then aggregates the gradients and take a gradient ascent step with learning rate $\eta$.
-The center then broadcasts the updated parameter to the agents and the process continues.
+Note that since all the agents contribute the maximum amount of data they own, this phase is simply \emph{pure} FL (without incentive design).
+As such, each agent now computes the local gradient $d_i^{t+1}$ and sends it to the center in each round.

 We now provide the convergence guarantees of \Cref{algo:2-phase}.
-Before that, let us discuss the assumptions as discussed in \Cref{subsec:application}. \begin{assumption} The negative social welfare function at $s^{\max}$, $f(w,s^{\max})$, is $M$-smooth and $\nu$-strictly convex in $w$, with $M > \nu$.
+Before that, let us discuss the necessary assumptions. \begin{assumption} The negative social welfare function at $s^{\max}$, $f(w,s^{\max})$ , is $M$-smooth and $\nu$-strictly convex in $w$, with $M > \nu$.

-\end{assumption} The smoothness and strong convexity assumptions have featured in several previous papers on FL \cite{karimireddy2020scaffold,yin2018byzantine}.
-The main result of this section is as follows.